Types of investment

 - Your investment is repaid in equal annual instalments, but this takes place over 20 to 25 years.

 But the big risk is that the green project you've invested in doesn't work out.
 Your returns could be affected if energy output is lower than expected, or there's a collapse in energy prices.

 You can also lend to companies and individuals via peer-to-peer (P2P) lending sites.
-Learn more about P2P as an investment here.
+Read our guide to learn more about P2P as an investment.

 Is my investment protected?

-The FCA regulates equity crowdfunding sites which, among other things, means careful checks on investors must be carried out - only those who understand the risks or have the financial capacity to cope with any losses should be allowed to take part.
+The FCA regulates equity crowdfunding sites.
+This means careful checks on investors must be carried out - only those who understand the risks or have the financial capacity to cope with any losses should be allowed to take part.

 As these sites are regulated and authorised by the FCA, you may have access to the Financial Ombudsman Service (FOS) or the Financial Services Compensation Scheme (FSCS), but these protections won't help if you lose money from a risky investment.

-Know your rights: Taking a complaint to the FOS - visit our Consumer Rights website
+Know your rights: Read our consumer rights guide on taking a complaint to the FOS

 - Last updated: February 2016